Yandy Díaz: Personal life

 His father, Jorge, also defected from Cuba to play professional baseball in the United States.
+Jorge Díaz briefly played in the Texas Rangers organization and spent the rest of his career in independent leagues.
 Yandy was six years old when he last saw his father.
 Diaz is of Afro-Cuban descent.

+Díaz is married to his wife, Mayisleidis.
+They welcomed a son in July 2023.